How to Measure the Performance of Print Marketing

-In a marketer’s world of click-throughs, open rates, conversion rates, and attribution, we have ever-evolving, sophisticated ways to track digital marketing performance.
+In a marketer’s world of click-throughs, open rates, conversion rates, and attribution, we have ever-evolving, sophisticated ways to measure marketing performance.

 But what about offline marketing?
 How do you know how many people booked an appointment or visited your site after seeing your print ad, flyer, business card, or billboard?
 What about people who heard your ad on the radio?